krish-gh/CacheManager/README.md

+[This is a fork of original work https://github.com/MichaCo/CacheManager to add async support plus redis connection multiplexer factory]

 CacheManager is an open source caching abstraction layer for .NET written in C#.
 It supports various cache providers and implements many advanced features.

 The main goal of the CacheManager package is to make developer's life easier to handle even very complex caching scenarios.